 Our Reactive Dog Training Program is designed to help dogs who struggle with strong emotional reactions to other dogs or people.
 Whether your dog experiences leash reactivity, stranger danger, dog-dog aggression, barking at the window, or resource guarding, we focus on understanding the underlying causes and helping your dog feel safer and more confident around their triggers.
 Using thoughtful, structured training, we work to build calmer responses and better decision-making in everyday situations.
 The result is less stress, improved safety, and a more enjoyable life together.
 Take the first step towards better social encounters by booking a phone consultation with a Training Advisor.

-Topics We Can Cover
+Behaviors We Can Improve

 Please note that when enrolling in the program, we can focus on a few behaviors, but not all at once.
 A trainer will conduct an assessment first, in order to determine your goals and areas of focus.